callstack/react-native-testing-library/docs/ReactNavigation.md

 title: React Navigation
 ---

-This section deals with integrating RNTL with `react-navigation`.
-To get started with the example project, create a new project using [this guide](https://reactnative.dev/docs/environment-setup)
+This section deals with integrating `react-native-testing-library` with `react-navigation`, using Jest.

-## Test packages required:

-- `jest`
-- `react-native-testing-library`

 ## Setting up

-Install the packages required for react navigation.
+Install the packages required for React Navigation.
 For this example, we will use a [stack navigator](https://reactnavigation.org/docs/stack-navigator/) to transition to the second page when any of the items are clicked on.

 ```
 $ yarn add @react-native-community/masked-view @react-navigation/native @react-navigation/stack react-native-gesture-handler react-native-reanimated react-native-safe-area-context react-native-screens